diegommcc/digitalDLSorteR/cran-comments.md

   '<<-' assigment used in trainDigitalDLSorterModel function to assign a function to a variable depending on 'on.the.fly' argument.

-In case digitalDLSorteRdata and/or digitalDLSorteRmodels are not installed, there will be one more note:
+In case digitalDLSorteRdata and/or digitalDLSorteRmodels (the data packages for digitalDLSorteR) are not installed, there will be one more note:

 * checking package dependencies ...
 NOTE
   Packages suggested but not available for checking: